 You will:

-• Deliver structured 1:1 and group interventions, including Zones of Regulation strategies
+Plan and deliver structured 1:1 and group interventions, including Zones of Regulation strategies and work on target areas for individuals and groups

 This is a relational role — your presence and consistency will make a daily difference.

-• A rewarding role that makes a daily impact
+A rewarding role that makes a daily impact to pupils

-• A leadership team who model and reinforce the school's values in practice every day
+A supportive leadership team who model and reinforce the school's values in practice every day

 We warmly encourage you to visit the school and see our values in action.
 Please contact us at manston.primary@manston.leeds.sch.uk to arrange a time.